 Just like my Uncle Charlie used to say, just before he sprung the trap: He said, “You can’t cheat an honest man.
 Never give a sucker an even break or smarten up a chump.― W.C.
 Fields

 Living on an island far away from most of the cares of the big, wide world is often idyllic, sometimes repetitive…but on occasion it’s a little comical, too.

 In most lines of work there is some sort hierarchy of spiritual and social nobility: the great, the near great, the average, the near average and sometimes, just the idiotic.
 My field is no different.
-Social media is often responsible for allowing the last group to have equal footing and be given equal airtime with the first.
+Social media is often responsible for allowing the last group to have equal footing with and be given equal airtime to the first.

 Today, we hear of another individual, who lives locally and looking suspiciously like the handsome gentleman pictured in the cover photo of today’s blog.
 This gentleman is giving online classes on how to lose weight.
 We reckon that he should probably stick with his day job.